 NOTE: When adding a payment field, you will need to choose a fund to tie the field or form to.
 These funds correspond with the funds that have been added to your giving portal via the Fund Management settings.
 For more info on creating and editing funds, click here.
-To tie a fund to your form, you can (1) choose the fund within the settings for the specific payment field you are adding, or (2) choose the fund tied to the form within the general payment field in the form settings.
+To tie a fund to your form, you can (1) choose the fund within the settings for the specific payment field you are adding, which can allow you to add multiple funds or (2) choose the fund tied to the form within the general payment field in Form Properties.

-Once your questions have been added, you can customize the form as a whole by adjusting your Form Settings.
+Once the fields you need have been added, you can customize the form as a whole by adjusting your Form Settings.
 Click the Form Settings button in the bottom left corner of the form page.

 The Form Settings menu is divided into seven sections: General Info, Theme, Advanced Theme Settings, HTML, Submission Settings, Payment Settings, and Email Notifications.

-- General Info allows you to edit the name of the form and the description of the form, upload a header image for the form, enable recurring payments, and access the embed code or direct URL for the form.
-The embed code can be used for input into your website’s source code to embed the form questions right into your website page, and the direct URL can be used to link the user from your website to the form in a new window.
+- General Info allows you to edit the name of the form and the description of the form, upload a header image for the form, enable recurring payments, and access the embed code (can be used for input into your website’s source code to embed the form right into your website page) and the direct URL can be used to link the user from your website to the form in a new window.